GeorgeCrossIV/Neo4JEmployeeAPI/README.md

 - Notes on local implementation
   - Install and run Neo4J desktop edition.
   - Use the IIS Express that's deployed with Visual Studio, unless greater control of the web server is desired

+The Java version of the Web API web services is located here: https://github.com/GeorgeCrossIV/Neo4JEmployeeAPI-Java.